Skip to content

 The indie-hacker and “build in public” community adopted Plausible early because its public dashboard feature lets founders share live traffic data as a marketing asset.
 Open-source projects use the same feature to demonstrate adoption.
 European-facing content sites pay for Plausible to avoid consent banners — a banner that forces a choice can reduce engagement by 5–15% on landing pages.

 The profile has limits.
 B2B SaaS teams with complex conversion funnels and paid acquisition programs stay on GA4 because the Google Ads integration and funnel analysis justify the complexity.
-Teams past 1 million monthly pageviews at $69/month per site begin evaluating whether self-hosting is more cost-effective at that scale.
+High-traffic sites with millions of monthly pageviews begin evaluating whether self-hosting is more cost-effective once the traffic-based price climbs.
 At that point, the free Plausible Community Edition becomes worth the infrastructure overhead.

 When should you skip Plausible?